-Whenever the discussion of defense stocks comes up, people almost always refer to the major players: Lockheed Martin Corporation (NYSE:LMT), Northrop Grumman Corporation (NYSE:NOC), Raytheon Company (NYSE:RTN) and select others represent the elite of military contractors.
+Whenever the discussion of defense stocks comes up, people almost always refer to the major players: Lockheed Martin (NYSE:LMT), Northrop Grumman (NYSE:NOC), Raytheon (NYSE:RTN) and select others represent the elite of military contractors.

-But there’s something to be said about the likes of smaller outfits such as Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS), which has put those bigger players to shame as far as gains are concerned.
+But there’s something to be said about the likes of smaller outfits such as Kratos Defense & Security Solutions (NASDAQ:KTOS), which has put those bigger players to shame as far as gains are concerned.

-Since early November, Choice Hotels — which operates a bevy of hotel brands, including Comfort Suites, Quality, Sleep Inn, Econo Lodge and Cambria Hotels & Suites — took off to the tune of nearly 30%.
+Since early this year, Choice Hotels (which operates a bevy of hotel brands, including Comfort Suites, Quality, Sleep Inn, Econo Lodge and Cambria Hotels & Suites) took off to the tune of nearly 10%.

-There’s no great secret here: If Trump can keep the economy on its upward pace — and the blowout ADP growth just reported April 5 seems to indicate that’s the case — that will mean more money in the pockets of Americans, who will be better able to travel.
+There’s no great secret here.
+The economy still is growing and Americans are better able to travel.
 And because that should hit many Americans in the middle and lower classes, that should help the occupancy of Choice’s hotels, which are more discount-oriented.

 Gonorrhea is a nasty disease that (understandably) few people want to talk about.
 But for pharmaceutical companies like Cempra Inc (NASDAQ:CEMP), gonorrhea is serious business.